LiskArchive/lisk-legacy-docs/custom-transactions.md

 The lifecycle of a transaction in general in Lisk SDK can be summarized as follows:

 1. A transaction is created and signed (off-chain).
-The script to do it is in `src/create_and_sign.ts`.
+The script to do this is here `src/create_and_sign.ts`.
 2. The transaction is sent to a network.
 This can be done by a third party tool (like `curl` or `Postman`), but also using Lisk Commander, Lisk Hub or Mobile.
 All of the tools need to be authorized to access an HTTP API of a network node.
 3. A network node receives a transaction and after a lightweight schema validation, adds it to a transaction pool.
 4. In the transaction pool, the transactions are firstly `validated`.
 In this step, only static checks are performed.
 These include schema validation and signature validation.
-5. Validated transactions go to the `prepare` step defined in the transaction class, which to limit the I/O database operations prepares all the information relevant to properly `apply` or `undo` the transaction.
+5. Validated transactions go to the `prepare` step defined in the transaction class, which to limit the I/O database operations, prepares all the information relevant to properly `apply` or `undo` the transaction.
 The store with the prepared data is a parameter of the mentioned methods.
-6. Delegates are forging the valid transactions into the blocks and broadcasting the blocks to the network.
-Each network node performs the `apply` and `applyAsset` steps after the successful `validate` step.
+6. Delegates are forging the valid transactions into blocks and broadcasting the blocks to the network.
+Each network node performs the `apply` and `applyAsset` steps after the successful completion of the `validate` step.
-7. It is probable, especially shortly after a block is applied, that due to the decentralized network conditions a node does the `undo` step and the block containing all of the included transactions get reverted in favor of a competing block.
+7. It is probable, especially shortly after a block is applied, that due to decentralized network conditions, a node does the `undo` step and the block containing all of the included transactions get reverted in favor of a competing block.

 While implementing a custom transaction, it is necessary to implement some of the mentioned steps.
-For most of them, a base transaction implements a default behavior.
-As you feel more confident in using Lisk SDK, it is more likely for developers to override most of the base transaction methods, so the implementation is well-tailored and implemented with the best possible performance to the application's use case.
+Often, a base transaction implements a default behavior.
+With experience, you may decide to override some of these base transaction methods, resulting in an implementation that is well-tailored and provides the best possible performance for the use-case.

 ## Interface

 ### Required Methods

 All of the abstract methods and properties on the base transaction's interface are required to implement.
-Those are:
+These are the following:

 #### applyAsset